rdpb/ibm-ai-capstone/README.md

 ### Docker

-A Docker image was built using the ``Dockerfile`` in the repository, and was made available at Docker hub.
+A Docker image was built using the ``Dockerfile`` in the repository, and was made available at Docker hub as ``rdpb/ibm-ai-capstone``.
+It can be obtained by running ``docker pull rdpb/ibm-ai-capstone:latest``.
+Alternatively, one can build the image from the ``Dockerfile`` by running ``docker build -t rdpb/ibm-ai-capstone``.

+With the built image, one can run the container with ``docker run -p 8050:8050 rdpb/ibm-ai-capstone``

 ### Web interface